Mikkel-ao/Torsdagsopgaver-5---Files-and-Composition/README.md

 2.e Inside the try block from the last step, you will now add this piece of code that loops over the lines of the textfile:

-Use a while loop with hasNextLine() on the Scanner instance, to loop over the lines of the file and add the lines to the coffees ArrayList in this class.
+Use a while loop with the <code>hasNextLine()</code> and <code>nextLine()</code> -methods called on the Scanner instance, to loop over the lines of the file and add the lines to the coffees ArrayList in this class.
 <details>
   <summary> peep solution:
   </summary>